yilmazbatuhanys/Awesome-Profile-README-templates/README.md

-### NOTE : This repo is archived until the end of Hacktoberfest
+### NOTE : This repo is forked from https://github.com/kautukkundan/Awesome-Profile-README-templates.

 First chioce for readme tamplets profile :